 Jordan: Both the boarding school I attended for high school and the university where I went to college were predominantly white, which ultimately prepared me to be one of the only Black students in my environmental science classes.
 Being in those spaces, I realized that there were so many messed up things, racist and homophobic people, and it framed the way I began to view the world as there were so many injustices still prevalent.
 As I went through college, I realized that I still cared about the environment, but began to shift my focus to environmental justice –how do we understand the interconnected impacts of the ongoing climate catastrophe, toxic waste, apartheid, and more that have and continue to oppress and displace Black, Brown, Indigenous, and working-class communities?
 All of this has been happening since Turtle Island — so-called North America — was first colonized, and people are pretending that current environmental and conservation “solutions” are effective when they clearly are not and are a continuation of white supremacy and colonialism.

-As our discussion continued, Jordan became more passionate about sharing their experiences.
+As our discussion continued, Jordan Williams became more passionate about sharing their experiences.
 The questions and responses that follow include valuable information and pose a few questions in which every organization should ask themselves.
 Jordan’s lived experiences at a young age heavily influenced their trajectory in life and has allowed them to take a no-nonsense approach when addressing these issues.
 Their experiences have allowed them to be insightful about the steps organizations are taking or the lack thereof.

 What stood out most in your career experiences?